Hyssop

 Issues and Troubleshooting

-• Root Rot: Hyssop is prone to root rot if overwatered or planted in poorly-drained soil.
+• Root Rot: Hyssop (Hyssopus officinalis) is prone to root rot if overwatered or planted in poorly-drained soil.
 Signs include yellowing leaves, wilting, and stunted growth.
 To prevent this, ensure the soil has good drainage and allow it to dry out between waterings.
 If root rot occurs, remove affected parts and replant in fresh, well-draining soil.

 • Fungal Diseases: High humidity and poor air circulation can make hyssop vulnerable to fungal issues like powdery mildew and leaf spot.